data133/shiny/future-value3-simulations/README.md

 # Basic Investing Simulator

-This app simulates investing a lump sum, and optional periodic contributions, for a number of years.
-The rate of return for every year is a variable rate that is randomly generated according to a normal distrib.
+This app simulates investing a lump sum for a number of years.
+The rate of return for every year is a variable rate that is randomly generated according to a uniform distrib.

 ## How to run it?